-$$k = 0.25 + 7E_h \left( 0.001 + \frac{1}{z} \right) \tag{3}$$ where z (m) is the depth below surface and $E_h$ (GPa) is the average deformation modulus of the upper part of the earth's crust measured in a horizontal direction.
-This direction of measurement is important, particularly in layered sedimentary rocks, in which the deformation modulus may vary in different directions.
+where z (m) is the depth below surface and E_h (GPa) is the average deformation modulus of the upper part of the earth's crust measured in a horizontal direction.
+This direction of measurement is important particularly in layered sedimentary rocks, in which the deformation modulus may be significantly different in different directions.